Family Law on the Multistate Essay Exam: Highly Tested Topics and Tips

 2. Be aware of the highly tested Family Law issues

 The Examiners tend to test several of the same issues repeatedly in Family Law Multistate Essay Exam questions.
 You can maximize your score by being aware of these highly tested issues.
 (We have a nice summary of these in our MEE One-Sheets if you want to see all of them and have them all in one place.)

-We note that a lot of commercial bar review courses spend a lot of time on topics that are not highly tested (for example, general requirements of marriage, defenses to fault-based divorce, intra-family tort immunity, marital rape, family privacy, donor eggs, gestational agreements, etc.).
+We note that a lot of commercial bar review courses spend a lot of time on topics that are not highly tested (e.g., general requirements of marriage, defenses to fault-based divorce, intra-family tort immunity, marital rape, family privacy, donor eggs, gestational agreements, etc.).
 As a result, some examinees spend a lot of time on topics that they are unlikely to see on the exam.
 Focus instead on the highly tested topics and past Multistate Essay Exams.

 Some of the highly tested Family Law Multistate Essay Exam issues include:

 Child custody and support

 Child custody and support is regularly tested on the Multistate Essay Exam.
 Here are a few topics that have been tested: